emwap/stream-paper/paper.md

 data Stream' a = Cons a (Stream a)
 ~~~

-The above definition enables the use of mutation and allows better for
+The above definition enables the use of mutation which allows for more
-more efficient implementations of filters.
-However, this definition
+efficient implementations of filters.
+However, recursive definitions
-is recursive and is problematic in the context of code generating
+are problematic in the context of code generating EDSLs.
+The monadic
-EDSLs.
-The monadic formulation of streams we have presented has the
+formulation of streams we have presented has the advantage of being
-advantage of being usable even in an EDSL context.
+usable even in an EDSL context.

 * FRP